 Nearby Accommodations

-As mentioned above, Port Hardy is less than a 20 minute drive from Coal Harbour.
-Port Hardy is a convenient place to stay for all of your Vancouver Island North adventures.
+As mentioned above, Port Hardy is less than a 20-minute drive from Coal Harbour.
+Port Hardy is a convenient place to stay for your Vancouver Island North adventures.

 Here are a few hotel recommendations in the area: